 We are pleased to announce the release of Aspose.Cells for Java 18.6.
 This release includes many new features and enhancements along with some critical bug fixes that further improve the overall stability of the APIs.
 We also recommend our clients to use the powerful Aspose for Java APIs directly in their Maven Projects with simple configurations.
 Please check the release notes in order to get an idea about what is new and what has been fixed with this revision of Aspose.Cells for Java.
 Here is a look at the major features in this release.

-Add Cells to Microsoft Excel Formula Watch Window
+Add Cells to Watch Window in Excel using Java

-Add Custom XML Parts and Select them by ID
+Add Custom XML Parts and Select Part by ID

 Custom XML Parts are the XML data that is stored inside the Microsoft Excel documents and are used by the applications that deal with them.
 There is no direct way of adding them using Microsoft Excel UI at the moment.
 However, you can add them programmatically in various ways e.g. using VSTO, using Aspose.Cells etc. Please use Workbook.getCustomXmlParts().add() method if you want to add Custom XML Part using Aspose.Cells API.
 You can also set its ID, using the CustomXmlPart.ID property.
 Similarly, if you want to select Custom XML Part by ID, you can use Workbook.getCustomXmlParts().selectByID() method.

 Get Address, CellCount Offset, EntireColumn and EntireRow of the Range

 Aspose.Cells has added few new utility methods inside the Range object that help the user finding Address, Cell Count, Offset, Entire Column and Entire Row of the Range object.
 Please see the following article for more detail on this.